 I often anchor my boat in as little as three feet of water.
 My rods closest to the sandbars might rest in only a foot and a half of water.
 This is where the magic happens.
 Setting the hook into an eight foot sturgeon in two feet of water is not something you will soon forget!
 Fish make screaming runs, trying to find deeper water once they are hooked, and often leap completely into the air trying to do so, leaving you holding on for the ride.

 Big fish in high volume is what makes this fishery truly special.
-We offer these trips into the first week of August, and they can be made into a sturgeon-salmon combo after June 23rd if ocean conditions allow.
+We offer these trips into the first week of August, and they can be made into a sturgeon-salmon combo beginning in late June, ocean conditions allow.
 Come see how similar these fish are to tarpon and decide for yourself!

 Looking to come fishing in Astoria?
 Call us or email us.
 We’re here to help answer any questions and help make your entire experience as awesome as possible.